 Our puppies are sold under a desexing contract.
 New owners must be prepared to sign a legally binding contract which states that they will have their puppy spayed/neutered.

-Although I insist on spaying/neutering, I am never keen to have this done too quickly and I always advise my clients to allow their puppy to develop before desexing.
+Although I insist on spaying/neutering, I am never keen to have this done too quickly and I always advise my owners to allow their puppy to develop before desexing.
 I advise that females are allowed to have their first season and are then spayed three months after.
 I encourage males to be neutered at a year old.

 I DO NOT condone early spay neutering and my puppies are NEVER desexed before they leave.
 This is a barbaric procedure to put baby puppies through, it can also result in some serious health implications in later life, particularly in females where early incontinence can become a serious issue.
 This is a practice which is extremely fashionable with Australian Labradoodle breeders and it’s something I’m very much against because of the potential serious health implications.

 If you are looking to breed from your pet then I would encourage you to look elsewhere for a puppy.
 I prefer my puppies to go to pet only homes.
 A family pet should be just that and I will never agree to any of my puppies being bred from.

 Why Are Your Prices Higher Than Those Of Some Other Breeders